dkauf42/bayota/castjeeves/README.md

 * Version 0.0.2
 * This release initializes the repository
-    (from code originally in the "OptSandbox" project)
+    (from code originally in the "sandbox" project)

 This README documents the steps necessary to get the "CastJeeves" application up and running.